onkelbeh/HomeAssistantRepository/README.md

 * I will do no tests anymore with Python 3.6

 ## Licenses

-The Repository itself is released under GPL-3, all work on the depending components under the Licenses they came from, which could be (as my grep told me on Nov 15th):
+The repository itself is released under GPL-3, all work on the depending components under the licenses they came from, which could be (as my grep told me on Nov 20th):

 | Count | License |
 | ------ | ------ |